Trends in voluntary reporting

 The EU reached consensus on public CbCR at the end of 2021.
 Individual States are currently implementing the proposals into domestic legislation with multinational corporations (MNCs) in scope required to publish information for financial years beginning on or after 22 June 2024.

-Read our CbCR flyer for more information on how to prepare for this new reporting landscape.
+Read our 10-step plan for more information on how to prepare for the publication of your CbCR data.

 The GRI is widely considered to be a global standard for sustainability reporting.
 The 207 Tax Standard was introduced in 2019 following heightened stakeholder interest in the tax affairs of MNCs, and represents the wider integration of tax within broader environmental, social and governance (ESG) topics.